11 Revealing Signs It’s Time To Redesign your website

 With everything moving so fast, your visitors have a limited attention span.
 More reason you need to grab their attention within those seconds.

 With the demand of consumers changing, what will differentiate your product and service from the rest wouldn’t be just a mere existence of your website, but the experience derived from using that product or service.
 User experience (UX) includes all aspects of the user’s interaction with the company, its services and its products online.

 In other words, it refers to how your visitors react to your website, product or service; their emotions and attitudes towards them.
 Visitors are more likely to stick to a user-friendly website than one which is difficult to browse smoothly.
 User experience ranks you high on Google search engine.

 If your website isn’t giving users the positive feeling it should, they are likely to change.

 9. No Call-to-action

 Are call-to-actions (CTAs) included on your site?
-A CTA is a piece of content intended to get the viewer to take an action.
+A CTA is a piece of content intended to get the viewer to take action.
 It’s an area on your webpage that stimulates action.
 Examples include sign up now, get started today, call now, or request a free consultation.

 If your website has no call-to-action, it’s time for a redesign.
 Website redesign gives you the opportunity to creatively add call-to-actions.
-As this would take your visitors from let’s say from homepage to purchase page.
+As this would take your visitors from let’s say from the homepage to purchase page.